European Patchwork Meeting, Alsace September 2024

 The European Patchwork Meeting (Carrefour Européen du Patchwork) features beautiful quilting and textile displays at various locations in and around the picturesque valley town of Sainte-Marie-aux-Mines in Alsace.
-Join us there in 2023!
+Join us in 2024!

 What we Love